 NB: These methodologies have been ranked by the author based on a decade of research experience and expertise.

-The relationship between popularity and the variables of speed, cost and difficulty implies that these variables are researchers’ top consideration when choosing a methodology — the faster, cheaper and easier a methodology is, the more likely it is to be chosen.
+The relationship between popularity and the variables of speed, cost, and difficulty implies that these variables are researchers’ top considerations when choosing a methodology — the faster, cheaper, and easier a methodology is, the more likely it is to be chosen.

 In order to test this theory further, let’s take a look at the popularity of in-person studies.

 3. For in-person studies, one-on-one wins again (n = 3,132)

 Given the prevalence of focus group facilities and the space that focus groups occupy in our collective understanding of market research, we did not expect the dominance of one-on-one interviews among in-person methodologies.